-So, the aim of this Neighbourhood Plan is to provide some guidelines, formulated and accepted by the people who live in these villages, which will influence the future growth of Brancaster, Brancaster Staithe and Burnham Deepdale.
-We have consulted widely with local inhabitants and have had regard for the Borough Core Strategy and the National Planning Policy Framework.
+2.4 So, the aim of this Neighbourhood Plan is to provide some guidelines, formulated and accepted by the people who live in these villages, which will influence the future growth of Brancaster, Brancaster Staithe and Burnham Deepdale.
+We have consulted widely with local inhabitants and have had regard for the Borough Core Strategy, the emerging Site Allocations and Development Management Policies Document, and the National Planning Policy Framework.
 We have consulted with appropriate organisations to ensure that our recommendations would have no adverse effect on habitats and the environment.
 Our aim is not to restrict necessary development; we want to ensure the sustainability and growth of our community and to ensure appropriate housing for those living in our villages and to support the social, environmental and ecological qualities of this special area.